Code-Institute-Submissions/simon-milestone-project-two/README.md

 - **Strict Mode** - This mode allows no mistakes from the user.
 Regardless of which round the game had progressed to, if a user makes a mistake, the game automatically restarts.
 - **Legendary Mode** - This mode is activated when the user turns both 'Hard Mode' and 'Strict Mode' on, making the game faster and harder as the rounds progress, and doesn't allow the user to make a mistake.
 - **Incorrect Entry** - In addition to the text change in the display area (explained in the previous section), all game buttons flash to provide the user with an additional visual aid to let them know that they've made a mistake.
-- **Lose Game** - In addition to the text change in the display area (explained in the previous section), all game buttons flash to provide the user with an additional visual aid to let them know that they've made a mistake.
+- **Lose Game** - In addition to the text change in the display area and the alert window (explained in the previous section), all game buttons flash to provide the user with an additional visual aid to let them know that they've made a mistake.
 - **Win Game** - In addition to the text change in the display area (explained in the previous section), all game buttons light up to provide the user with an additional visual aid to let them know that they've won the game.
 The lights stay lit until the user presses 'START' to start a new game.

 ### Features Left to Implement